ilshaiah/react-data-table/README.md

 $start = $_POST['start'];
 ```

-Use DataTable with reference, so you can use these two methods:
+Use DataTable with reference, if you want to use any of these two methods:

 ```js
 reload()